El Patio

 The untitled first studio album by the Spanish rock band Triana, commonly known as El patio, was released on 14 April 1975.

 At first it was a commercial failure but as the band became popular the album sales increased.

 The first CD issue dates from 1988, released under the Fonomusic label; the album was also released in the US by Warner Music in 2003.

 Track listing

+On some CD reissues, the track order is 1-4-7-2-5-6-3.

 Reception

 El Patio is one of the most acclaimed Spanish rock albums of all time, for both critics and the public.